-Lake Oswego Reads Announces Book for 2015
+Lake Oswego Reads Announces Book for 2016

-The Lake Oswego Public Library has selected All the Light We Cannot See by Anthony Doerr as the book for the 2015 annual citywide reading program, Lake Oswego Reads.
+The Lake Oswego Public Library has selected Shorts Nights of the Shadow Catcher: The Epic Life and Immortal Photographs of Edward Curtis by Timothy Egan for the book for the 2016 annual citywide reading program.

 Edward Curtis was dashing, charismatic, a passionate mountaineer, a famous photographer, and he was thirty-two years old in 1900 when he gave it all up to pursue his great idea.
 He would try to capture on film the Native American nation before it disappeared, with the backing of Theodore Roosevelt and J.P.
 Morgan.
 Curtis, the charming rogue with the grade-school education, would go on to publish twenty volumes, fulfilling his promise: he made the Indians live forever.